Sphynx Cat Care & Health

 Always choose a complete wet food of high quality.

-Begin by giving a teaspoon of complete wet food at morning and afternoon feed times.
-These must be set timed feeds as your cat will come to expect and need his/her food at these times.
-Leave the dry food available but dispense less as appropriate.
+Begin by giving just a teaspoon of complete wet food at morning & afternoon feed times.
+These must be set timed feeds as your cat will come to expect & need his/her food at these times.
+Leave free fed dry food available but dispense less of it as is appropriate to avoid excess calories being consumed.

-Once your cat is enjoying the wet food and eats its teaspoon amount right away, you can gradually increase the allowance of wet food as follows every third day by 2 teaspoons per meal.
-You may note that the mealtimes are anticipated and your cat will start to ask you for the food.
+Once your cat is enjoying the wet food & eats the teaspoon amount can be gradually increased on every third day by 2 teaspoons per meal.
+You may note that the mealtimes are anticipated & your cat will start to ask you for the food.
+Keep an eye on their stools to ensure their tummy is coping with the change.

 Below is an example of how to introduce a wet food to a cat that has been on dry food only